stopiccot/OpenSubdiv/documentation/sdc_overview.rst

 manner both general and efficient.

-Each subdivision scheme has its own values for its masks, and each are provided as specializations of the template class *Sdc::Scheme<Sdc::Type TYPE>*.
+Each subdivision scheme has its own values for its masks, and each are provided as specializations of the template class *Scheme<Type TYPE>*.
 The intent is to minimize the amount of code specific to each scheme.

 The computation of mask weights for subdivided vertices is the most significant contribution of Sdc.
 The use of semi-sharp creasing with each